KillingSpark/restic-cronned/README.md

 }
 ```

-Jobs save their last successful run time in a file in $HOME/.local/share/restic-cronned/<Jobname>.
-If this file exists when the Job gets started it
-calculates his initial trigger time accordingly so the jobs run somewhat regularly if the system/the queue is restarted

 ## Restarts/Suspends/Crashes ##
-Whenever a job schedules a trigger a file is written: "$HOME/.local/shar/restic-cronned/JOBNAME" this contains a timestamp when the job should be triggered.
-When a job is started it looks for this file.
-* If it does not exist the job gets triggered right away (new jobs for example!).
-* If it does exist but is not readable/decodable the job will wait its regular time for the next trigger (which will be written into this file)
-* If it does exist and the timestamp is still in the future it will wait the time left until this timestamp.
-* If it does exist and the timestamo is in the past the job will be triggered right away.
-Until now the job will then wait its regular timer.
-That can shift your cycle.
-Plans to fix this exist.
+When a job get scheduled it calculates the time when it should wake up.
+Then it sleeps for 10 seconds and checks against this time, until the limit is reached.
+This way restarts/suspends/chrashes should not bother the job too much.
+Jobs that should have been run when the system was suspended will be run (almost) immediatly when it gets unsuspended

 ## Passwords ##
-For convenience (and to be sure the keys can be read correctly from the keyring) the rckeyutil can be used to set/get/delete the repo keys.
+For convenience (and to be sure the keys can be read correctly from the keyring) the rckeyutil should be used to set/get/delete the repo keys.
 Usage:
 * `rckeyutil set Service Username key`
 * `rckeyutil del Service Username`